mohdwajid07/Portfolio/README.md

 3. **Contribute**
 - Feel free to fork this template, make improvements, and submit pull requests.

-## 🛡️ License
-- This project is licensed under the MIT License.
-Feel free to use it for personal and commercial projects.

 ## 📧 Support
-- For any issues or suggestions, feel free to create a GitHub issue or reach out via email at youremail@example.com.
+- For any issues or suggestions, feel free to create a GitHub issue or reach out via email at mohdwajid1413@gmail.com.

-## 🌟 Acknowledgements
-- Special thanks to:
-  - Next.js
-  - Tailwind CSS
-  - TypeScript